 - Grain-free – Grains are not natural for cats to digest and tend to weaken their immune system over time; some cats develop grain sensitivities that appear as digestion or skin problems.
-Just as many humans with IBD do better off grains, many people say their cats with IBD do better off grains too.
+Just as many humans with IBS/IBD do better off grains, many people say their cats with IBD do better off grains too.
 In fact, I believe grains can lead to IBD in cats, and IBD may lead to intestinal cancer.
 (Do NOT be hard on yourself if this is the first you’ve heard of this – cat food industry standards, limited feline medical research and awareness, and limited feline nutrition education in veterinary schools are the cause.
 We are all just doing the best we can with the information and options we’ve been given.)

-- Free of potentially risky ingredients like carrageenan (common in canned foods), avocado, garlic and others–more described in this truthaboutpetfood.com article.
+- Free of potentially risky ingredients like avocado, garlic and others, and more described in this truthaboutpetfood.com article.
 In addition, I consider the following ingredients too risky for cats: vitamin D2 (as opposed to D3), wheat gluten, soy, carrageenan

 - Meat quality.
 Ideally the meat is sourced from US or other country with reasonably trusted standards.
 No “meat meal” or “meat and bone meal.”
 (Not to be confused with chicken meal, or other specific types of meals, which are considered OK.
 See Dr. Hofve’s article for further explanation.)